jsmanrique/grimoirelab-basic-infra/README.md

 # Grimoire basic demos environment

 This repository contains some *basic infrastructure* to set up [Grimorie Lab](http://grimoirelab.github.io) analysis.
-By *basic* I mean, just getting data from some repositories and store them in a running elasticsearch to visulize it using kibana.
+By *basic* I mean, just getting data from some repositories, storing them in a running elasticsearch, and visualizing them using kibana.

 ## What is missing?

 Some features from the whole **Grimoire Lab** environment are not provided by this basic infraestructure:
 * [Sorting Hat](https://github.com/grimoirelab/sortinghat) related features: merging people multiple identities to unify people profiles and managing people affiliation information to show activity by organization
 * Some backends might be missing
+* No data auto-update

 ## Basic set-up